Student Update

 Withdrawing from a class will result in a grade of W on your transcript.
 A withdrawal may affect your financial aid eligibility, immigration status (if applicable), and progress toward graduation.
 In some cases, your overall education cost may increase due to extended enrollment or loss of aid.

-It is strongly recommended that you consult the following offices before making any withdrawal decisions: – Your Academic Advisor – Office of the Bursar – Office of Financial Aid – Office of International Education (if applicable).
+It is strongly recommended that you consult the following offices before making any withdrawal decisions:

-We have recently published updated information regarding SEVIS check-in, international travel and U.S. re-entry, Optical Practical Training (OPT), and I-20 extensions.
+We have recently published updated information regarding SEVIS check-in, international travel, and U.S. re-entry, Optical Practical Training (OPT), and I-20 extensions.
 We encourage you to keep your documents up to date and to register for our upcoming OPT and student employment workshops.
 We will continue to keep you apprised of any changes in policies and processes

-• Enroll in the Spring Tuition Payment Plan.
-Find out more
+- Enroll in the Spring Tuition Payment Plan.
+Find out more.

-• File the 2025-2026 Free Application for Federal Student Aid (FAFSA) online at studentaid.gov to receive financial aid, including any scholarship offers you received.
-You will need to create an FSA ID.
-Our federal school code is 002782.
+- The 2026-2027 Free Application for Federal Student Aid (FAFSA) is now available at studentaid.gov.
+File early to maximize your aid eligibility.
+You will need to create an FSA ID and use our federal school code 002782.

 The Student Research Opportunity Center (SROC) engages undergraduate and graduate students in scholarly research, providing opportunities to work with faculty on research and grant projects.